forrestbaer/forrestbaer/README.md

 ### 🗝 🎵 🪄

 ```
-Problem solver.
+Solving problems for fun and profit.
-I like to build instruments, human interfaces, and small software.
+I like to create human interfaces and small software.
-I believe in the referential perspective of uniform integrity.
 ```